🎮

 ROG Xbox Ally becomes much easier to judge once it is forced into the same room as ROG Ally, MSI Claw A1M, and Steam Deck OLED.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 ROG Xbox Ally versus ROG Ally is interesting because closest match is the obvious angle.
-ROG Ally sits close enough to ROG Xbox Ally to make the comparison meaningful, but different enough to sharpen the buying decision.
+Compared with ROG Xbox Ally, ROG Ally makes the more obvious play for readers who care about closest match.
 ROG Ally is tracked around Z1: $599 Z1 Extreme: $699 (Source).
-That said, rOG Xbox Ally versus MSI Claw A1M is interesting because closest match is the obvious angle.
+From another angle, rOG Xbox Ally versus MSI Claw A1M is interesting because closest match is the obvious angle.
 MSI Claw A1M sits close enough to ROG Xbox Ally to make the comparison meaningful, but different enough to sharpen the buying decision.
 In practice, mSI Claw A1M is tracked around $699 (Core Ultra 5) / $799 (Core Ultra 7).
 More importantly, rOG Xbox Ally versus Steam Deck OLED is interesting because closest match is the obvious angle.
-If ROG Xbox Ally feels almost right but not quite, Steam Deck OLED is the sort of nearby detour that can completely change the shortlist.
+That said, compared with ROG Xbox Ally, Steam Deck OLED makes the more obvious play for readers who care about closest match.
 Steam Deck OLED is tracked around $549 (512 GB) $649 (1 TB).
 Its overall rating is ??½.

 Comparison is the antidote to spec-sheet hypnosis.
 Once you stack the neighbors side by side, you stop asking which one is objectively best and start asking which one is best for your habits.